hooge104/preprint_template_latex/README.md

 ## How to use:
 1. Pretty simple: copy-paste each paragraph under the right header, replacing \lipsum operator.
 Rename headers to your needs
 2. Place figures in subfolder named 'Figures'.
-Rename to something concise, ie. 'Fig1_expression'.
-Pdf and png files work fine
+Rename to something concise, ie. 'Fig1_expression'. pdf, png, jpeg files work fine
 3. Let your LateX editor do the job for you
 4. Upload to BioRixv